Paweł Pawlak: Post-UFC career

 After the UFC stint, Pawlak has mainly competed in his native Poland and eventually fought for the vacant Babilon MMA Middleweight Championship against Adrian Błeszyński at Babilon 12 on February 7, 2020.
 The bout ended in a split draw.

 After knocking out Filip Tomczak at Babilon 14, Pawlak proceeded to fight again for the vacant Middleweight Championship in a rematch against Adrian Błeszyński at Babilon 18 on November 27, 2020.
 He won the fight and claimed the title via unanimous decision.

 Pawlak made his first title defense against Sergey Guzev at Babilon 21 on April 30, 2021.
 He successfully defended the championship via unanimous decision.

 KSW

 Pawlak faced Greco-Roman Olympic bronze medalist wrestler Damian Janikowski on September 4, 2021 at KSW 63: Crime of The Century.
 He won the bout via unanimous decision.
+Both fighters earned Fight of the Night award.

 Pawlak faced Cezary Kęsik at KSW 69: Przybysz vs. Martins on April 23, 2022.
 He won the bout via split decision.

-Pawlak faced Tom Breese on November 12, 2022 at KSW 76: Parnasse vs. Rajewski, winning the bout via ground and pound TKO in the first round.
+Pawlak was then scheduled to face Bartosz Leśko at KSW 76: Parnasse vs. Rajewski on November 12, 2022.
+However, Leśko withdrew from the bout citing an injury, and was replaced by Tom Breese.
+Pawlak won the bout via ground and pound TKO in the first round.

+KSW Middleweight Championship

+Pawlak faced Tomasz Romanowski for the vacant KSW Middleweight Championship at KSW 83 on June 3, 2023.
+He won the bout and title via technical knockout in the fifth round.

+Pawlak defended his title against Michał Materla on December 16, 2023 at KSW 89: Bartosiński vs. Parnasse, winning the bout via unanimous decision.

+On July 20, 2024, in the main event of KSW 96: Pawlak vs. Janikowski 2, he made his second defense of the championship belt, fighting a rematch with Damian Janikowski.
+He again defeated his rival unanimously on the scorecards, thus defending the title.